Ahbee/ofxStk/README.md

 ##How to use
 ***

 Stk already works well with openFrameworks so there is no need to wrap it onto a separate api.
-Your best resource would be [the stk documentation](https://ccrma.stanford.edu/software/stk/classes.html)
+Your best resource would be [the stk documentation](https://ccrma.stanford.edu/software/stk/classes.html).
+You can also ask me questions on the [forum](http://forum.openframeworks.cc/t/ofxstk-synthesis-toolkit-addon/15989/3)

 ##Notes
 ***